urutech/nanocc/README.md

 diff nanocc_elfx86_elfx86 nanocc_elfx86_elfx86-2
 ```

 Expectation is that diff will not show any differences between the two.
-If that is the case, then nanocc was successfully able to reproduce itself.
+If diff does nit show any differences, then nanocc was successfully able to reproduce itself.
 Obviously nanocc (result of the make proccess based on gcc) will not be identical to nanocc_elfx86_elfx86, because it was compiled by a different compiler.

 ## Bootstrapping and cross compiling